Survivor (band): 1978–1981: Origins and early albums

+1982–1983: Eye of the Tiger and Caught in the Game

-In 1982, Survivor's breakthrough arrived when actor Sylvester Stallone asked them to provide the theme song for his movie Rocky III.
+In 1982 Survivor's breakthrough arrived when actor Sylvester Stallone asked them to provide the theme song for his movie Rocky III.
 Stallone had heard "Poor Man's Son" and wanted a song similar to it and to Queen's "Another One Bites the Dust".
 The band agreed to his request and soon came up with "Eye of the Tiger".

 The new song featured a faster tempo than "Poor Man's Son" while still incorporating the stylish, nearly identical power chords.
 It reached number 1 on the Billboard Hot 100 chart, remaining there for six weeks, and was in the Top 40 for a total of eighteen weeks.
 It also topped the British charts and was Australia's number 1 single for four weeks.

 "Eye" went on to win the band the Grammy Award for Best Rock Performance by a Duo or Group with Vocal, was voted Best New Song by the People's Choice Awards and received an Academy Award nomination.

 The album of the same title, Eye of the Tiger, was released by the band in June 1982 and contained another Top 40 hit in the United States, "American Heartbeat" (number 17 US) and "The One That Really Matters" (number 74 US).
 The album charted at number 2 in the States.

-In 1983, Survivor tried to duplicate the success of Eye of the Tiger with their next release, Caught in the Game (September 1983).
-The album turned out to be a commercial disappointment, stalling at number 82 on the Billboard 200 in the U.S., while the album's title track peaked at number 77.
+In 1983 Survivor tried to duplicate the success of Eye of the Tiger with their next release, Caught in the Game (September 1983).
+But this album turned out to be a commercial disappointment, stalling at number 82 on the Billboard 200 in the U.S., while the album's title track peaked at number 77.

+The band suffered a further setback when lead singer Dave Bickler developed vocal problems and was required to undergo an operation to remove vocal cord nodules, a very common ailment in singers.
+In a 2021 interview with Rock Pages, Bickler recalled this time: "Yeah, we were in the middle of this huge tour with REO Speedwagon when I had to do undergo an operation on my vocal chords.
+So we stopped the tour, did the surgery and then two weeks later I was back on the road, which was not recommended.
+It put me under a lot of pressure.
+So yeah, it got pretty rough."

-The band suffered a further setback when lead singer Dave Bickler suffered vocal problems and was required to undergo an operation to remove vocal fold nodules, a very common ailment in singers, that required rest which Peterik and Sullivan were unwilling to do.
-Bickler was fired and the band's record label, yet again, failed to do much in the way of promotion of what many feel was a superior album overall to Eye Of The Tiger one year before.
+So after finishing the tour with REO, Bickler was ordered to rest his voice for at least a year, which Peterik and Sullivan were unwilling to do.
+Bickler was fired and the band's record label, yet again, failed to do much in the way of promotion for Caught in the Game, a release that many feel was a superior album overall to Eye of the Tiger one year before.

 In early 1984, Bickler was replaced by Jimi Jamison of the bands Target and Cobra.
+Jamison had been recommended to Survivor by Frank Rand from their parent company, Epic Records, who were also Cobra's label.